UMM-CSci-3601-F19/lab-1-lab1-tyler-and-christian/LABTASKS.md

     - Pro tip: Some newer CSS features are not widely supported.
 If a CSS feature you use is not supported in some browsers, please clearly indicate which browsers support it and which ones don't.
     - We've provided links to both the HTML validator and the CSS validator in the `Validation` section of the page.
-Both validate "out of the box", and you should make sure they continue to validate as you go through the lab.
+Both validate "out of the box", and you should make sure they continu e to validate as you go through the lab.
   - Your CSS must make the page **look reasonable and be relatively easy to navigate.** We will take points off for features that lead to a problematic user experience.
 Take care that your design avoids common pitfalls.
     - Avoid links that are hard to see.
     - Avoid unpleasant color combinations.